ADBIN8MGR/CIPHER-TOOLS/docs/Documentation.md

 5. [Examples](#examples-)

 ## Project Overview 📝
 The Caesar Cipher Tool is a web-based application that enables users to encrypt and decrypt messages using one of the earliest known encryption methods.
 The tool implements the Caesar Cipher, a substitution cipher that shifts each letter in the plaintext by a fixed number of positions down the alphabet.
-Built with a focus on educational value and user experience, it offers a simple interface for understanding basic cryptographic concepts.
+Built to focus on educational value and user experience, it offers a user-friendly interface for understanding basic cryptographic concepts.

 ## Installation ⚙️
 To install and run the Caesar Cipher Tool locally, follow these steps: